 When a person becomes comfortable being good at something, it can be scary to try new things.
 We challenge our students to get out of their comfort zones, take risks, be open to new opportunities, and recognize that with effort and support they are capable of doing anything they set their minds to.
 As we often say, “It is OK to not know, it is not OK to not try.”

 Please visit the links for Early Childhood, Elementary, and Middle School Curricula to learn more.
-As we generally do not rely on “canned” curriculum, please contact Director Susan Gold at 301-770-4370 for more in-depth curriculum information.
+As we generally do not rely on “canned” curriculum, please contact Dr. Penny Walter, Director of Enrollment at 301-770-4370 for more in-depth curriculum information.